intelliw/hsy-api.endpoint/README.md

 - `store.in` and `store.out` indicate *charge* and *discharge* flows for batteries.

-- `buy.out` and `buy.in` indicate mains use, and feed-in flows into the public grid.
+- `buy.out` and `buy.in` indicate mains use, and feed-in flows from/to the public grid.

 - `harvest` indicates renewable generation and always implies `.out`.